mysociety/popit.poplus.org/docs/install/vagrant.md

     vagrant reload

 Both have the same effect, but exporting will retain the variable for the duration of your shell session.

+### Further customization

+If you want to further customize your PopIt vagrant box you can create a file with another `Vagrant.configure` block in it.
+This will be loaded after the default configuration so you can use it to add to or extend the settings.

+For example if you wanted to mount the /vagrant directory using NFS for faster shares you might create a file at `~/.popit_vagrant_extras.rb` which contains the following:

+{% highlight ruby %}
+Vagrant.configure("2") do |config|
+  config.vm.network "private_network", ip: "192.168.33.10"
+  config.vm.synced_folder ".", "/vagrant", type: "nfs"
+end
+{% endhighlight %}

+Then you'll need to set the `POPIT_VAGRANT_EXTRAS` environment variable and reload your vagrant environment to pick up the changes in the file.

+    export POPIT_VAGRANT_EXTRAS=~/.popit_vagrant_extras.rb
+    vagrant reload

+You can optionally put the `export` statement above in your `~/.bashrc` file or similar to have it set every time your start your shell.